miaciceri/Mia-Ciceri/README.md

 # Mia-Ciceri
-print("First-year graduate student at the University of Florida.
+First-year graduate student at the University of Florida.
 M.S.
-Urban Analytics")
+Urban Analytics